Every SAP HANA node requires storage devices and capacity for:

 Sizeinstallation(scale-out) = 1 x RAM_of_worker per four worker nodes

 SAP HANA supports backup to a file system or the use of third-party tools that SAP has certified.
 Dell EMC supports data protection strategies for SAP HANA backup using Dell EMC Data Domain systems and Dell EMC NetWorker software.
-While an SAP HANA backup to an NFS file system on a PowerStore all-flash or hybrid array is possible, we do not recommend backing up the SAP HANA database to the storage array where the primary persistence resides.
-If you plan to back up SAP HANA to an NFS file system on a different PowerStore array, see SAP HANA Storage Requirements for information about sizing the backup file system.
+While an SAP HANA backup to an NFS file system on a PowerStore all-flash or hybrid storage system is possible, we do not recommend backing up the SAP HANA database to the storage system where the primary persistence resides.
+If you plan to back up SAP HANA to an NFS file system on a different PowerStore storage system, see for information about sizing the backup file system.
 The capacity requirement depends not only on the data size and the frequency of change operations in the database, but also on the backup generations that are kept on disk.